franco-ruggeri/polito-big-data/README.md

 # Big Data: Architectures and Data Analytics
-Practice activies of the Big Data course (01QYDOV) at Politecnico di Torino.
+Assignments of the Big Data course (01QYDOV) at Politecnico di Torino.

 This repository uses [Git LFS](https://git-lfs.github.com/) for some datasets.
 Make sure to install it before cloning.